No clear winner in presidential election within Georgia

 Trump carried Carroll County with 68.8%% of the vote, according to the Secretary of State’s election website.

 Statewide, both candidates are sitting within the required 0.5% by law for a recount.
-Raffensperger told reporters on Friday at the state capitol that a recount of the votes is likely to occur.
+Raffensperger told reporters last week that a recount of the votes is likely to occur.

 “This process is and will remain open and transparent to monitors,” Raffensperger said during a news conference on Friday.
 “The stakes are high, and emotions are high on all sides.”

-Biden had 49.49% of the state’s votes against Trump’s 49.26% as of 5:30 p.m. on Monday, according to the Associated Press.
+Biden had 49.51% of the state’s votes against Trump’s 49.25% as of Wednesday morning, according to the Secretary of State's website.
 The former vice president clinched most of the major cities across the state, such as Atlanta, Augusta, Macon, Columbus, Athens, and Savannah.

 Winning the state would add 16 electoral votes to Biden’s total, which now stands at 290, or 70 more than is necessary in the Electoral College.